Sebenza

+Namesake

+The name Sebenza is derived from the Zulu word meaning "Work," a tribute to Mr. Reeve's South African origins.

-Design and history
+Design

 There are currently two size models of the Sebenza 31, small and large.
 The Small 31 has a 2.99" (76.17mm) blade and the Large 31 has a 3.61" (91.69mm) blade.

+Construction

+The Sebenza is constructed with a stainless steel blade and titanium handle.

-First introduced in 1990, the current basic model has a sand-blasted titanium handle and a stonewashed finish CPM S35VN steel blade.
+First introduced in 1990, the current basic model has a sand-blasted titanium handle and a stonewashed finish CPM MagnaCut blade.